 Unfortunately, the automotive companies themselves are limited in their ability to ensure the safety of the software they receive through their supply chain.
 With no access to the source code of 3rd party software, risk analysis becomes reliant on manual testing of each component.

 This process is only partially effective, for several reasons.
-The first one is the difficulty to accurately assess risk from each component without having full visibility into it.
+The first one is the difficulty in accurately assessing automotive cybersecurity risk from each component without having full visibility into it.
 The second issue is the scale of the tests required: there’s just too many components, oftentimes with multiple versions of each one, for effective risk assessment and mitigation without a dedicated cyber security-based system.
 As these concerns rise about security, so does the risk of instances of Lemon law coming into effect if the security is flawed.
 California Lemon Law is very detailed on the subject of if there is an issue with the vehicle, and this is a risk that rises in relevancy the more technology is added to the car.

 As a result, we already hear about proof-of-concept attacks against vehicles, which use seemingly-innocuous components to take over control-related functions.
 And that’s for cars which aren’t even supposed to enable computers to drive.
 With more and more semi-autonomous vehicles on our roads and fully-autonomous vehicles coming in the near future, the security question is only about to get bigger.